We pray in gratitude for the life of Sister Marie Ann McDonald who died on May 13, 2020 at the age of 73.

 Sister Marie entered the Sisters of Notre Dame de Namur in 1968.
 After six years of teaching at Sisters of Notre Dame affiliated schools, Sister Marie became, in 1976, the Formation Director for the Ipswich Province of the Sisters of Notre Dame.
 In 1982, she joined the campus ministry staff at the University of Maine, and later at Boston University and Bishop Fenwick High School in Peabody.
 From 1989 through 1993, she was the administrator of the Catholic Charities Food Pantry in Lowell.
 In 1996, Sister joined the leadership team for the Ipswich Province of the Sisters of Notre Dame de Namur.
 After two years of campus ministry at Emmanuel College, she became an administrator of special projects for the Sisters of Notre Dame.

 She leaves a brother, Richard McDonald and his wife Elaine, a niece Kerrin Morrin, a nephew James McDonald, three grandnieces, Cecelia Morrin, and Cora and Alice McDonald, two grandnephews, Nathaniel and Noah Morrin, and her religious family, the Sisters of Notre Dame de Namur.

 She is buried in Notre Dame du Lac Cemetery in Worcester.
 A Memorial Mass will be celebrated at a later date when restrictions on gatherings are changed.
-In lieu of flowers, donations may be made to the Sisters of Notre Dame de Namur, 351 Broadway, Everett, MA 02149.
+In lieu of flowers, click here to make a memorial contribution to the Sisters in Sr. Marie's name. or mail to the Sisters of Notre Dame de Namur, 351 Broadway, Everett, MA 02149.